OGGM/oggm/docs/index.rst

 The model features several glacier evolution models, including an explicit ice dynamics module accounting for glacier geometry and frontal ablation.
-With an unwavering commitment to using publicly available data for calibration and validation, OGGM is a reliable and readily applicable tool for studying glaciers.
+**With an unwavering commitment to using publicly available data for calibration and validation, OGGM is a reliable and readily applicable tool for studying glaciers**.

-OGGM is also a modular platform that supports novel modelling workflows, encouraging researchers to create unique models and analyses for their research.
+OGGM is also a modular platform that supports novel modelling workflows, **encouraging researchers to create unique models and analyses for their research**.
 Our framework is designed to be flexible and adaptable, making it an ideal tool for a wide range of applications in glaciology and related fields.

 .. warning::

-   OGGM v1.6.0 is a substantial change to v1.5.3.
+   OGGM v1.6 is a substantial change to v1.5.3.
 Among other developments, the mass balance calibration has substantially improved.
 In order to allow easier and faster developments from the community in the future, several variable names have changed and older workflows are not available